maxvdec/atlas/README.md

 - [ ] Add cascaded shadow maps for directional lights
 - [ ] Add soft shadows **for alpha 2**
 - [ ] Add shadows for point lights **for alpha 2**
+- [ ] Handle better collisions with Bezel
+- [ ] Add support for constraints in Bezel
+- [ ] Add support for character controllers in Bezel
+- [ ] Add support for motors in Bezel
 - [ ] Add volumetric lighting

 ## Other features planned for the future